tanwarAalok/ecma-book/readme.md

 - Then ```npx ecma-book serve```

 ### Features and Screenshots -
-- Create multiple Code blocks and Text blocks.
+- User can create multiple Code blocks and Text blocks.
 - Markdown editor provided in text blocks.
 - Resizable code & text blocks.
 - Move 'up' and 'down' the blocks or delete the block.